 We are working with the MSU team to conduct a biophysical analysis of the country which will provide a solid foundation for understanding the factors that affect the agricultural sector in Myanmar and will help inform recommendations for decision making and policy.

 The second deliverable is an assessment of rice productivity in Myanmar and recommendations on a suite of strategies to improve productivity and competitiveness.
 While Myanmar was once the world’s largest rice exporter, production has stagnated and the country is now a relatively minor exporter in the global markets.
 However, the nation’s export potential remains high.
 Our analysis and recommendations aim to help the government and donors harness Myanmar’s advantageous conditions and leverage rice in addressing food insecurity and poverty in the country.

 The project activities have been designed and implemented in close collaboration with the Myanmar Development Resources Institute and other local partners.
 The goal is to build a coalition of partners to support targeted food security investments, policies and knowledge sharing mechanisms.

 In our experience, integrated solutions to sustainable development must be cultivated at local, national, regional and global levels.
-With this in mind, we are also developing a Myanmar Sustainable Development Center that would leverage the international expertise across the Earth Institute and Columbia University to support the country at this critical time.
-The Center will serve as a resource for learning, innovation, advocacy, actionable research, and local capacity building in sustainable development.
+With this in mind, we are developing a Myanmar Sustainable Development Program that would leverage the international expertise across the Earth Institute and Columbia University to support the country at this critical time.
+Such a program would serve as a resource for learning, innovation, advocacy, actionable research, and local capacity building in sustainable development.
 We maintain that an impartial institutional platform in Myanmar is necessary for understanding the critical challenges and opportunities, and for catalyzing action to achieve impact on sustainable development strategies.

-For more information about CGSD’s work in Myanmar, please contact Sarah Curran.
+For more information about CSD’s work in Myanmar, please contact Kye Baroang.